 Start: Green, Orange, Brown, or Purple lines to Adams, or Red Line to Jackson.

-Start your day with the Chicago Architecture Foundation's "Historic Downtown: Rise of the Skyscraper" tour, which begins daily at 10am year-round.
-The 2-hour walking tour takes you to the oldest high-rises in the Loop, and the docents explain why these early office buildings were revolutionary.
+Start your day with the Chicago Architecture Center's "A Walk Through Time" tour, which begins at 11:30am on certain days of the week (2pm on others; check website for details).
+The 90-minute walking tour takes you to the oldest high-rises in the Loop, and the docents explain why these early office buildings were revolutionary.
 Sure, you'll get a basic architecture education, but this is also a great way to get a sense of the Loop's layout and dramatic canyonlike vistas.
-(Another popular tour, "Modern Skyscrapers," starts daily at 1pm.)
+Another popular tour is "Modern Skyscrapers."

 2. The Art Institute